-With driving safety professional Vicky Lovell this online Defensive Driving course teaches you to become a better driver.
-The training is designed to reduce risks to you, any passengers & other road users.
+Vicky Lovell teaches you to become a better driver by adopting a defensive driving mindset.
+The goal is to reduce the chance of an accident for you, any passengers & other road users.

 In this interactive course, advanced driving expert Vicky Lovell explains how to become a defensive driver.
 She then takes us through 4 commentary drivers to reinforce the lessons from the course.